 Are you a parent who wants to attend Living the Good News but doesn't know what to do with your child before Children's Choir starts??
 No worries!
 Desiree will be right next door in the Yellow Room from 9:15-9:45 to play games, make art, and have fun with your little one until time for them to sing.

-During our 10:30am Sunday worship service, nursery care is available for infants and toddlers ages 0-4, and children ages 3-7 are invited to attend Children's Chapel, a unique kid-friendly liturgy which mirrors what's going on in the big church and prepares children to participate in and appreciate what happens at regular Sunday morning worship in the sanctuary.
+During our 10:30am Sunday worship service, nursery care is available for infants and toddlers ages 0-4, and children ages 3-7 are invited to attend worship in the sanctuary.
+Ushers will come by to bring your little one in for Communion!

 Whether you are more of a "thinker" or more of a "doer," the men of Good Shepherd have something for you!
 We host guest speakers for conversations about relevant topics, and get together to provide the cooking and cleanup for our annual Shrove Tuesday pancake supper and annual Pentecost parish cookout.